metaneutrons/snapdog2/docs/blueprint/14-zone-to-client-mapping-strategy-server-layer.md

         * Stores the `SnapcastGroupId` -> `ZoneConfig.Id` mapping.
     4. (Optional Cleanup): Identify any Snapcast groups present on the server (via repository) that do *not* correspond to any `ZoneConfig`.
 Log a warning about these "unmanaged" groups.
 Do not delete them automatically.
 * **Lookup:** Provides methods like `GetZoneAsync(int zoneId)`, `GetAllZonesAsync()`, `TryGetZoneIdByGroupId(string snapcastGroupId, out int zoneId)`.
-* **Event Handling:** Handles MediatR `SnapcastGroupChangedNotification` (published by `SnapcastService`).
+* **Event Handling:** Handles Cortex.Mediator `SnapcastGroupChangedNotification` (published by `SnapcastService`).
 If a *managed* group's name changes externally, logs a warning and potentially calls `_snapcastService.SetGroupNameAsync` to revert it back to the configured name (Authoritative approach for names), or updates the internal `ZoneService.Name` (Adaptive). *Decision: Adopt Adaptive approach for external name changes - update internal state and log.*

 ### 14.3.2. `ClientManager` (/Server/Managers/ClientManager.cs)